LIVEtag/Livetag-Backend/README.md

 -------------------

 ### How to add configuration to .env file:
-* Make .env file (or other file with .env suffix - like .dev.env)
+* Make .env file
-* Move base set of options from .env.example to file you made (!!IMPORTANT variables present in .env.example are required and must be in .env file or have to be removed from *.php environment configuration )
+* Move base set of options from .env.example to file you made
-* To create new configuration option use template in placeholder's name - {{SOME_KEY}}, will be replaced with value from .env file
-* !!!IMPORTANT Do not use quotes in .env file
 ```
     SOME_KEY=<some value>
 ```